Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric 7.1 High CPU Fabric.exe One Node.md

 ## Mitigation

-Upgrade the Service Fabric version of the Cluster to a version greater than or equal to 7.1 CU5 as listed here [Service Fabric 7.1 CU5 Release Nodes](https://github.com/microsoft/service-fabric/blob/master/release_notes/Service-Fabric-71CU5-releasenotes.md).

-## Resolution

 This issue was fixed in Service Fabric 7.1 CU5 and the mitigation settings should be removed if you have upgraded your cluster to 7.1 CU5 (or higher).

 Please remove the PlacementAndLoadBalancing setting and parameters form the fabricSettings section of the Service Fabric resource and Patch deployment using powershell or resources.azure.com.
 Refer to [Service Fabric Cluster Config Upgrade](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-config-upgrade-azure) for modifying and deploying settings.